kuzudb/kuzu-docs/docs/client-apis/cpp-api/udf.md

 ## createScalarFunction
 This API allows user to register ordinary scalar functions which are defined in c++ and use them as Kùzu built-in functions in a query.
 UDF functions are as efficient as the built-in functions.
-There are two variants of `createScalarFunction`:
+Since two c++ primitive types may map to the same Cypher(e.g. `int32` can map to both `INT32` or `DATE` in Kùzu), Kùzu provides two overloaded APIs which can eliminate the ambiguity in datatype mapping.

-### 1. Create a scalar function and automatically infer the parameter and result type in Kùzu.
+### 1. Create a scalar function by automatically inferring the parameter and result type in Kùzu.
 ```
 template<typename TR, typename...
 Args>
 void createScalarFunction(const std::string& name, TR (*udfFunc)(Args...))